perry2008084/Resume/resume_english.md

 As the project owner, develop and maintain PC web app, used angular/ng-zorro/vue.js.
 We use the angular as main framework, and tried using vue.js to develop some pages then intergrated into the project.

-## IoT Device Management Web App(PC)
+## IoT Device Management Web App(PC/Mobile)

 IoT device connection management platform, used for IoT device data collection, data visualization and other management function.

 As the only one frontend software engineer build this web app from zero to one, used Angularjs/bootstrap/gulp.
 After two years iteration, then refactor with React/React-router/Redux/Ant-design.

-## IoTBox Web App(Mobile)

-IoT device management web app for mobile, we used React/React-router/Redux/Ant-design mobile as the tech stack.

-## Some SaaS Apps based on IoT PaaS

-Based on IoT device management system, developed some SaaS web apps on logistics, industrial field, used mapbox/amap/leaflet/echarts.
+Based on IoT device management system, also developed some SaaS web apps on logistics, industrial field, used mapbox/amap/leaflet/echarts.
 The project received many related industry's customers.

 # Thanks
 Thanks for reading my resume, looking forward to working with you.